cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 *   **Login URI**: The absolute URI of the page where your users will login.
 For example `https://example.com/login`.
 *   **Callback URL(s)**: The absolute URL(s) of the page(s) where your users can be redirected back to after they log in.
 You can specify this callback URL whenever you redirect a user to the authorization server to log in, but it needs to be **whitelisted** first to prevent phishing attacks.
 For example `https://example.com/authorize`.
-*   **Logout URL(s)**: The absolute URL(s) of the page(s) where your users can be redirected back to *after* they log out.
-This page should also clear any tokens or other session data that you store for the user in your app.
-You can specify this URL whenever you redirect a user to the authorization server to log out, but it needs to be **whitelisted** first to prevent phishing attacks.
-For example `https://example.com/logout`.

 Additionally, if you want to use the PKCE flow you will also need to specify: